nephelaiio/ansible-role-chefdk/README.md

   * Ubuntu Xenial
   * CentOS 7
   * Debian Jessie
-  * Arch Linux

-You can test the role directrly from sources using command ` moclecule test ` Please review the [documentation](http://docs.ansible.com/ansible/galaxy.html#setup-travis-integrations) in order to add continuous integration for the role using [Travis CI](https://travis-ci.org).
+You can test the role directrly from sources using command ` molecule test ` Please review the [documentation](http://docs.ansible.com/ansible/galaxy.html#setup-travis-integrations) in order to add continuous integration for the role using [Travis CI](https://travis-ci.org).
 Role configuration is provided in the [Travis-CI configuration file](/travis.yml)

 License